spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-availability.md

 * Run `vendor/bin/console propel:model:build` - this will update models.
 * Run  `vendor/bin/console transfer:generate` - this will create new transfer objects.

-We have changed public API for methods in: `\Spryker\Zed\Availability\Business\AvailabilityFacade::findProductAbstractAvailability` received a third argument for `idStore`.
+We have changed the public API for methods in: `\Spryker\Zed\Availability\Business\AvailabilityFacade::findProductAbstractAvailability` received a third argument for `idStore`.

 We have also changed the way data is collected by collector, now it has to filter data by current store.